39 Jian3 蹇

 Instead of a rash advance, it remains in the internal trigram and reflects upon itself.
 It will feel happy with this, since the self-cultivation of trigram Gen offers it calm and composed self-restraint.
 Or, it can be understood that the lines in the internal trigram will be happy as it stays with them and resist peril in the front.

 Enlightenment through nine three: to remain calm and composed with what one is suffering; also to reflect on, and enhance, oneself.
 It is difficult to go forward as peril or difficulty lies just in front; one should return to one’s stronghold and reflect upon oneself, which can lead to true happiness.
-The hexagram that appears while this line is activated, changing to feminine and remaining still in the internal trigram with other lines, is Bi3 (8), intimate interdependence for mutual assistance, which will help them undergo the difficulty.
+The hexagram that appears when this line is activated changing to feminine and then remains still in the internal trigram with other lines is Bi3 (8), intimate interdependence for mutual assistance, which will help them undergo the difficulty.

 The 4th line

-Text: (While) going forward is Jian (difficult), (it is better) to come (back) for alliance.
+While going forward is Jian (difficult), it is better to come back for alliance.

 Line 4 has just stepped into the upper trigram Kan, peril, i.e. the cause of difficulty; it is in difficulty and will encounter more difficulties in going forward; it should look backward for alliance with masculine line 3.

-Commentary on the image: (While) going forward is Jian (difficult), (it is better) to come (back) for alliance, (owing to) that which stays at its right position is solid.
+Commentary on the image: While going forward is Jian (difficult), it is better to come back for alliance, which is because that which stays at its right position is solid.